yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-005_Validate_Search_Result_Font_Style_To_Unauthenticated_Users.md

 1. Open the search field
 2. Enter a valid product name (example: "apple")
 3. Press the Enter key
-2. OObserve the product names displayed in the search results
+2. Observe the font style used in the search results

 ---

 ## ✅ Expected Result

-Product names must be displayed with consistent font style
+The font style in the search results must be displayed consistently